-Dr. Allyson “Ally” Howe started working with Team USA in 2010 as a team physician for the International Ice Hockey Federation Under-18 Women's World Championship.
-Since that time, Howe has been to multiple events, including her work with the U.S. Women's National Team, before transitioning to her current position as the head team physician for the women's program in 2014.
+Dr. Allyson “Ally” Howe started working with Team USA in 2010 as a team physician during the IIHF Under-18 Women's World Championship.
+Since that time, Howe has been to multiple events with USA Hockey, including having served as team physician for the gold medal-winning 2018 U.S. Olympic Women's Ice Hockey Team.

 Howe currently works in Portland, Maine, at InterMed, a multi-speciality medical practice in the sports medicine and family medicine departments.
 In the fall of 2016, Howe retired from the Air Force after 20 years of combined active duty and Air National Guard service.

 Howe played soccer and basketball at Hobart & William Smith Colleges where she graduated in 1994.
 She was a first team Academic and Athletic All American in 1993.
 In the fall of 2016, she was inducted into the William Smith College Hall of Honor.